 In February 2014, there were 122 TF call signs registered on QRZ.COM.
 Of that number, 35 call signs had more than 10.000 lookups.
 Supposedly, these are the stations most active in DX from Iceland.
 Taking a closer look, I was able to extract the data displayed below.(1)Although the conclusions drawn are accurate, the outcome of this exercise should be regarded as an indicator, since it is not a scientific study.

 The following variables were examined: (1) Type of primary transceiver; (2) Type of primary linear amplifier; (3) Type of primary antenna; (4) Primary activity by emission mode; (5) Age of licensee; and (6) QTH by TF call area.

 The TF3IRA SteppIR 3E Yagi antenna photographed in winter sun in December 2012.

-Linear amplifiers.
-It turns out that 78% use/own a linear amplifier.
+Linear amplifier.
+It turns out that 78% of this group use/own a linear amplifier.
 The most popular brands: Acom, Yaesu and Other (surplus, homebrew, etc.); each with a 12% stake.
 Ameritron, AMP Supply and SPE have each a 6% stake.
 Other brands: Alpha, Dentron, Drake, Emtron, Heathkit, Icom, Kenwood and OM Power.